GoldenIsAProtogen/GoldensGorillaNametagsMC/README.md

 # GoldensGorillaNametags

-GoldensGorillaNametags is a Gorilla Tag mod that displays player names, platforms, FPS/refresh rate, cosmetics, and more – with lots of customizability to fit your style.
+GoldensGorillaNametags is a Gorilla Tag mod that displays detailed player information such as names, platforms, FPS/refresh rate, cosmetics, and more — all with extensive customization to fit your preferred style.

-You can change nearly every aspect of nametags: size, outlines, height, icons, update speed, and more.
-It also supports special features like GFriends integration and platform detection.
+Nearly every aspect of nametags can be adjusted: size, outlines, height, icons, update speed, and additional visual options.
+It also includes special features like GFriends integration and advanced platform detection.

-If you want your UserID to be added or removed, message me on Discord: golden.is.a.protogen
+If you'd like your userID added or removed, message me on Discord: **golden.is.a.protogen**

 [More Info on checked mods!](https://github.com/GoldenIsAProtogen/GoldensGorillaNametagsMC/blob/main/MODS.md)

-## Features:
+## Features

-- Show player names, platform, FPS/HZ, cosmetics
+- Display player name, platform, FPS/Hz, and cosmetics

 - Customizable outlines (color, thickness, quality)

 - Adjustable nametag size, height, and update speed

-- Platform icons instead of text
+- Platform icons or text

-- GFriends support
+- GFriends integration

-- Toggle special player highlighting
+- Toggleable special-player highlighting

-- Lightweight & optimized
+- Lightweight and optimized for performance

-## Customizability
+# Customizability

-You can customise the mod through the config file.
-Below are some of the settings you can adjust:
+You can customize the mod in the configuration file (BepinEx/Config).
+Below are the available settings:

-## General:
+## General

 - Platform → Show platform info (text or icons)

 - Special → Highlight special players

-- FPS → Display FPS/HZ
+- FPS → Display FPS/Hz

-- Cosmetics → Show cosmetics (on/off)
+- Cosmetics → Show special cosmetics

-- Ping → Estimates players ping
+- Ping → Estimate player ping

-## Outlines:
+## Outlines

 - Enabled → Toggle nametag outlines

-- Quality → High-quality outlines (slightly heavier on performance)
+- Quality → High-quality outlines (slightly higher performance cost)

-- Color → Choose outline color (000000FF = black)
+- Color → Outline color (e.g., 000000FF = black)

-- Thickness → Adjust outline thickness
+- Thickness → Outline thickness

-## Platform Display:
+## Platform Display

 - UseIcons → Show platform as icons instead of text

-- Icon Size → Scale platform icons
+- IconSize → Scale platform icons

-- Tags (Nametag Settings)
+## Nametag Settings

 - Size → Scale overall nametag size

-- Height → Adjust nametag vertical offset above player
+- Height → Adjust vertical offset above the player
-- Quality → Toggle higher-quality nametags
-- Update Int → Control update interval for nametags (lower = smoother, higher = less performance cost)

-## Miscellaneous:

-- GFriends → Enable integration with GFriends
+- Updating → Adjust how much the nametag updates